Meet 10 Fascinating Women Who Shaped the Diamond Industry

 By |

 In honor of International Women’s Day, a recognition and celebration of the achievements of females all over the globe, we are highlighting just a few of the women who have helped to make the diamond industry sparkle like it does today.
-Get inspired.
+The women who shaped the diamond industry hail from across the globe, from Canada’s frozen tundra to the Australian outback.
+Get inspired by their stories below.

 When Swiss billionaire Nayla Hayek purchased the legendary jewelry brand Harry Winston in 2013, she promised to uphold Mr. Winston’s reputation as the ‘King of Diamonds.’
 Shortly after the acquisition, Hayek went on a record-breaking buying spree, acquiring an 18.96 carat fancy vivid pink diamond for $50 million, a 13 carat fancy blue diamond for nearly $24 million and a flawless 101.73 carat diamond for $26.7 million.
 And she hasn’t stopped since.